 Even though you’re focusing on your new business, never stop saving for retirement.
 Since you don’t have an employer sponsoring an account any longer, open an IRA or a Solo 401K.
 Make regular contributions, no matter how small.
 Every dollar you contribute today will be worth more tomorrow so don’t assume any amount is too small.

 It’s a big deal to quit your full-time job, especially if you’ve been there a long time.
-Check-in with yourself and make sure you’re ready for the major physical and emotional changes going from working for someone to working for yourself creates.
+Quitting a job isn’t just a financial decision—it’s an emotional one, too.
+Are you mentally prepared for the uncertainty that comes with a career transition?
+Check in with yourself and make sure you’re ready for the major physical and emotional changes going from working for someone to working for yourself creates.

 Quitting your full-time job can be the best day of your life.
 It’s a sign you’ve hit financial freedom and can do what you want.
 Since no business is guaranteed to flourish, make sure you have enough money set aside to get you through up to a year’s worth of expenses.